KSwain/DR-tethering-screen/primary_analysis/README.md

 ## `pacbio-assign.sh` and `pacbio-assign.R`

 Shell script generates:
-*`pacbio-190731-facs-assing.bed`
+* `pacbio-190731-facs-assign.bed`
 * `pacbio-190731-facs-assign-gene.bed`
-and then runs the R script to calculate some library statistics.
+and then runs the R script to calculate some library statistics and generate:
+* `pacbio-190731-facs-assign-yorf.txt`

 # Barcode counting